deammion/Engr-Project/project_requirement/project-requirement.md

 Below is a list of assumptions and dependencies for this project:<br>

-It is assumed that during the collection phase, the websites scanned will be clean <br>
+* It is assumed that during the collection phase, the websites scanned will be clean. <br>
-It is assumed that users of this program will have access to either of the following browsers, Edge, Chrome or FireFox<br>
+* It is assumed that users of this program will have access to either of the following browsers, Edge, Chrome or FireFox.<br>
-It is assumed that users have access to a technological device (i.e., computer, cellular phone, tablet)<br>
+* It is assumed that users have access to a technological device (i.e., computer, cellular phone, tablet).<br>
-It is assumed that users have access to internet to run this program<br>
+* It is assumed that users have access to internet to run this program.<br>
-A dependency is that the browsers used must either be Edge, Chrome or FireFox <br>
+* A dependency is that the browsers used must either be Edge, Chrome or FireFox. <br>

 ### 6.2 Acronyms and abbreviations